 The first step in unlocking your company's true potential is ensuring your employees understand how their specific job/role contributes to achieving your company's business objectives.
 Without a consistent process of setting goals for each individual employee that map directly to your company's objectives, they may be spending too much time on the wrong activities.

-In fact, leading industry analysts estimate nearly 95% of workers are unaware of their company's top objectives.
+In fact, leading industry analysts estimate nearly 95 percent of workers are unaware of their company's top objectives.
 And, that's often because an effective process to communicate and track progress against these objectives does not exist.
-So how can your company expect its people to work toward a shared vision - and deliver bottom-line results - if they're unclear what's expected of them?
+So how can your company expect its people to work toward a shared vision -- and deliver bottom-line results -- if they're unclear what's expected of them?